zhangty019/S3_DeformFDM/README.md

 ## Usage
 **Step 0: Input tetrahedron mesh into the system** Click button **Open** at the left up corner of UI.
 For example, **bunny_cut6** is opened.
+Note: If you want to try out a new model, please make sure to generate the required *.tet model files and stress field files.
+See the [documentation](DataSet/figures/printingResult.jpg) for details.

 **Step 1: Run fabrication objective-driven deformation** Click button **1.x fabrication objective (Support free - SF, Strength reinforcement - SR, and Surface quality - SQ)** at the right side of UI.
 For example, **1.7 SF_SR_SQ** is enabled for **bunny_cut6** model.